What is atmosphere?

 Thermosphere

 The thermosphere is characterized by a rapid increase in temperature with height.
 It encompasses the ionosphere, which lies between 80-400 km and aids in radio transmission by reflecting radio waves back to Earth.
 Despite the high temperature, the extremely low pressure in the thermosphere means that it does not feel warm.
-The International Space Station and satellites orbit in this layer, where the atmosphere is extremely thin with gas molecules spaced hundreds of kilometres apart, so objects or people do not experience the heat.
+The International Space Station and Lower Earth Orbit (LEO) Satellites orbit in this layer, where the atmosphere is extremely thin with gas molecules spaced hundreds of kilometres apart, so objects or people do not experience the heat.
 Auroras can be observed in the lower parts of the thermosphere.

 Surrender Singh